pjyi2147/gccMinesweeperAIServer/README.md

 ## Usage

+Boost Library is needed to build this project.

 build with g++ with all the .cpp files with `-lboost_system` and `-pthread` option.

 If you want to debug, then put `-g` flag at the back.